ahan-nz/API-Project-Wedding-Planner/README.md

 I also formed a rough idea of the entities and relationships during this, which acted as the basis for my ERD.

-I am utilising Trello to help me track tasks throughout this project, with lists based on a Kanban board template, including:

 * User Stories

-This is where I started to think about the end goals of the application.
+This is where I started to think about the end goals of the application, from the point of view of the end user to improve customer satisfaction.
 I created several user stories from the point of view of the user, which is the bride/groom/wedding planner in this case.
 These will help with the planning stage of the application and ensure I start with the end in mind.
+My user stories were as follows:

+1. As a bride/groom/wedding planner, I want to be able to create a user profile with ease and have my information secure.

+2. As a bride/groom/wedding planner, I want to be able to create, read, update or delete a wedding event.
+I don't want other general users to be able to modify this information.

+3. As an admin of the app, I want to have be able to perform CRUD on all models.

+4. As a bride/groom/wedding planner, I want to be able to add/modify/delete guests and their information, such as contact details and whether or not they have RSVP'ed.

+5. As a bride/groom/wedding planner, I want to be able to create, read, update or delete potential venues and it's information, like address, contact details, and costs.

+I am utilising Trello to help me track tasks throughout this project, with lists based on a Kanban board template, including:

 * Backlog